mozilla/pontoon/docs/admin/deployment.rst

    allow you to log in via accounts created using `manage.py shell`.

 ``ENABLE_BUGS_TAB``
+   Optional.
 Enables Bugs tab on team pages, which pulls team data from bugzilla.mozilla.org.
-   A Mozilla specific variable.
+Specific for Mozilla deployments.

 ``ERROR_PAGE_URL``
    Optional.
 URL to the page displayed to your users when the application encounters